This post may contain affiliate links. Please read our disclosure policy.

-This easy homemade Hamburger Helper recipe has ground beef, macaroni, and a flavorful cheesy cheddar sauce that kids and adults will love!
-Total comfort food that’s ready in about 30 minutes.
+This easy homemade Hamburger Helper recipe has ground beef, macaroni, and a flavorful cheesy cheddar sauce!
+It’s total comfort food that’s inexpensive and ready in about 30 minutes.

-This beef Hamburger Helper is very simple to make, it’s done in one pot (fewer dishes!), and it’s a lot healthier than the packaged version.
-Of course, there’s nothing wrong with eating packaged foods every now and then, but a LOT of people Google “homemade Hamburger Helper”… so I am here to help. 😉
+This ground beef recipe is super simple to make with affordable pantry ingredients, doesn’t take much longer than the packaged kind, and it’s cooked all in one pot for fewer dishes.
+Of course, there’s nothing wrong with eating packaged foods every now and then, but a LOT of people crave homemade Hamburger Helper, so I am here to bring you the best version.

 How to make Hamburger Helper

-- As with any recipe, feel free to tweak seasonings to your taste.
-You can always up the chili powder, add some hot sauce, add more garlic etc. to make it perfect for your taste buds.
-I wanted to make this a good, crowd-pleasing base recipe that can be dressed up if need be.
+- Feel free to tweak seasonings to your tastes.
+You can always increase the chili powder, add some hot sauce or crushed red pepper flakes, more garlic, and so on to make it perfect for your taste buds!

 What to serve with Hamburger Helper

-It’s definitely a meal in and of itself, but it would go great with a salad on the side.
-Or garlic bread… mmm.
+- It’s definitely a meal in and of itself, but it would go great with a salad on the side.
+Try one with my Simple Homemade Ranch Dressing or Copycat Olive Garden Salad Dressing.

 Homemade Hamburger Helper Recipe